^

 • bilateral hydronephrosis;

-The causes of chronic renal failure in pre-preschool children:
+Causes of development of chronic renal failure in preschool children:

-• hereditary and congenital nephropathies, microcystosis of the kidneys (congenital nephrotic syndrome);
+• hereditary and congenital nephropathy, microcystic kidney disease (congenital nephrotic syndrome);

 • tubular necrosis;

-The causes of chronic renal failure in preschool and school age children:
+Causes of chronic renal failure in preschool and school-age children:

 • chronic and subacute glomerulonephritis;

-• to a lesser extent - hereditary and congenital nephropathies and consequences of the transferred diseases;
+• to a lesser extent - hereditary and congenital nephropathy and the consequences of past diseases;

-• diabetes mellitus and hypertension (become the leading factors in the development of renal failure in adults only).
+• diabetes mellitus and arterial hypertension (become leading factors in the development of renal failure only in adults).

-The etiology of chronic renal failure in children varies from country to country.
-Thus, in Finland, congenital nephrotic syndrome is considered as one of the main causes of chronic renal failure.
-In Argentina, the leading cause of chronic kidney failure in children (in 35% of cases) is hemolytic-uremic syndrome.
+The etiology of chronic renal failure in children varies in different countries.
+Thus, in Finland, congenital nephrotic syndrome is considered one of the main causes of chronic renal failure.
+In Argentina, the leading cause of chronic renal failure in children (in 35% of cases) is hemolytic uremic syndrome.

-The reasons for the development of the terminal stage of chronic renal failure vary considerably between adults and children.
-If the latter is dominated by congenital diseases and glomerulonephritis, then adults have diabetes mellitus and hypertension.
+The causes of the development of the terminal stage of chronic renal failure differ significantly in adults and children.
+If the latter are dominated by congenital diseases and glomerulonephritis, then in adults - diabetes mellitus and arterial hypertension.

-Knowledge of the causes leading to the development of chronic renal failure, and the peculiarities of its clinical picture in various diseases, allows the development of measures that prevent its progression, and different approaches to conservative treatment.
+Knowledge of the causes leading to the development of chronic renal failure and the characteristics of its clinical picture in various diseases allows us to develop measures to prevent its progression and different approaches to conservative treatment.

 Factors contributing to the progression of chronic renal failure: